 Most comparison services only compare plans from the suppliers that they have commercial commissions agreements with.
 We compare generally available residential electricity, gas and dual fuel market offers from every energy retailer in Australia.
 See our FAQ Do you compare all the energy plans in the market? for more on what we mean by this.

 And finally, we believe in privacy first.
 You shouldn’t have to provide your personal contact details to see comparisons — we don’t like pushy sales calls either.
-If you choose to buy a product online or connect with a vendor we make this as easy and simple as possible.
+If you choose to buy a plan online or connect with a vendor we make this as easy and simple as possible.

 RACV Energy Compare is powered by Grouply.co, a next-generation decision-support platform for Australian households.
 Grouply.co is operated by 4th Party Australia Pty Ltd. 4th Party is not owned by or affiliated with any of the vendors of the products and services presented in RACV Energy Compare, nor does it own any of those providers.

 To get started, simply enter your postcode so we can know which energy distribution zone your property is in.
 Some postcodes cross multiple zones, so we might ask you to specify which zone you’re in.
 If you don’t know, you can find this information on your bill